awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

   The frequency value set by the master account in its own account is imposed on GuardDuty functionality in all its member accounts\.
 In other words, if a user from a master account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
 + Users from a master account can suspend GuardDuty for its own \(master\) account\.
 Users from a master account can also suspend GuardDuty in its member accounts\.
 **Note**
 If a master account user suspends GuardDuty in the master account, this suspension is NOT automatically imposed on the member accounts\.
-To suspend GuardDuty for member accounts, a user from a master account must select these member accounts and suspend GuardDuty through the console or specify their account IDs when running the [StopMonitoringMembers](stop-monitoring-members.md) API\.
+To suspend GuardDuty for member accounts, a user from a master account must select these member accounts and suspend GuardDuty through the console or specify their account IDs when running the [StopMonitoringMembers](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_StopMonitoringMembers.html) operation of the GuardDuty API\.
-A master account user can also re\-enable GuardDuty in member accounts either through the console or by running the [StartMonitoringMembers](start-monitoring-members.md) API\.
+A master account user can also re\-enable GuardDuty in member accounts either through the console or by running the [StartMonitoringMembers](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_StartMonitoringMembers.html) operation\.
 + Users from a master account can disable GuardDuty in its own \(master\) account\.
 However, all member accounts must first be removed to disable GuardDuty in the master account\.
 Users from a master account CANNOT disable GuardDuty for member accounts\.

 ## GuardDuty Member Accounts<a name="guardduty_member"></a>